Rajcr2/DRS_LBW/README.md

 ### Conclusion :
 The Model is detecting whether its 'OUT' or 'NOT OUT' from images the accuracy will improve after feeding more dataset to neural network.

-• Note : This is just Part-1 of DRS_Sytem_using _ML to test the dataset so, used transformers to save the time will update next parts of the project in this repo.
+• Note : This is just Part-1 of Project 'DRS_Sytem_using _ML' to test the dataset so, used transformers to save the time will update next parts of the project in this repo.